dl5rfk/LoRa_APRS_iGate/README.md

 Changes I made because they are relevant to me:

 - Decrease number of digits for SNR and FreqError sent to syslog
+- Enabling digipeating without WIDE in path <ATTENTION: Do only enable digipeating if you know what you are doing.
+TX freq and RX freq must (!) be different, otherwise you will get a ping-pong and lock the frequency.
+You have been warned>